Serial killers and rapists tend to have comfort zones.

 At first, they will be cautious and anxious about being caught.

 Every knock on his front door will fill him with fear.
 “This is finally it”, he thinks.
-“I bet there is a detective on the other side of this door.”
+“There is probably a detective on the other side of this door.”

 However, as time goes by and he continues to get away with his crimes, that fear will begin to subside.